indicates a term originated by Jack Martin Leith.

 Anti-value

 The degenerative counterpart of value.
 Anti-value is more than dissatisfaction.
 It manifests as an experience of physical pain or emotional upset arising from a poorly designed or malfunctioning value generator, or from the denial of previously received and possibly taken for granted value.
-Read more here: What is value and how is it generated?
+Anti-value generation may be deliberate or unintended.

 Badwill